orchestor/React-Q-As/README.md

 ### Preface
 #### React Documentation
-The react documentation is a good place to start learning react.
+The React documentation is a good place to start learning React.
 You can learn the important concepts in this primer and read further about them in the official documentation.
 Here is the [link](https://facebook.github.io/react/)

 #### Awesome resources
 * [Awesome React](https://github.com/nitin42/awesome-react)